bdavidxyz/white-express-passport-app/README.md

 This application can be use as a simple example of :

 - How to have a nice directory structure with expressJS
-- How to do simple login/logout process with passport, but simply extendable with facebook/google/etc authentication.
+- How to do simple login/logout process with passportJS, but simply extendable with facebook/google/etc authentication.

 It was first forked  from https://github.com/madhums/nodejs-express-mongoose-demo.git